allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 TLDR:
 1. `flask run` is the newest invocation method and is recommended by the Flask project (_not surprising, they obviously created this functionality for reason_).

-This method offers multiple ways to identify the target application and gives fine-grain control over your development server behaviour.
+<br><br>This method offers multiple ways to identify the target application and gives fine-grain control over your development server behaviour.
 It is essential to note, however, that you CANNOT control debug mode via this command - you must do it via the FLASK_ENV environment variable (e.g. `export FLASK_ENV=development`).

-This is also where we start to see knock-on effects: certain `flask run` options like `--reload` and `--debugger` draw their default values based on whether debug is enabled (with debug itself enabled via `FLASK_ENV=development`.
+<br><br>This is also where we start to see knock-on effects: certain `flask run` options like `--reload` and `--debugger` draw their default values based on whether debug is enabled (with debug itself enabled via `FLASK_ENV=development`.
 To add to the fun, other settings like `eager-loading` draw their default values from the `--reload` value.

-Confused yet?
+<br><br>Confused yet?
 Yep, I was too.

 1. `app.run()` is less robust when it comes to reloading and has no CLI, but you also avoid spaghetti dependencies